| Hanging beside her in the shadow-creatures

 I will wait out here, he said, smiling.

-You have found him, said Eowyn, softly.
+You have found him, said the shadow Eowyn, softly.

 Legolas, still hugging little Meldon, turned to face her.
 Something